 Remember, finance doesn’t have to be provided by the car dealer

 3. What finance do you want?

-Assuming you do want to buy the car on finance, and most of us do, research the best package for your needs.
-Most car dealers will nudge you towards the Personal Contract Purchase (PCP).
+Assuming you want to buy the car on finance, and most of us do, research the best package for your needs.
+Most car dealers will nudge you towards Personal Contract Purchase (PCP).
 Monthly payments are generally lower on these because they’re only based on part of the car’s value.
 But if you want to own the car eventually, hire purchase may prove the cheaper option in the long term.

 4. Don’t fall for over-inflated extras

 The sales person’s job is to play on your insecurities.
 They’ll point out how regular comprehensive insurance won’t enable you to buy a replacement new car if yours is written off.
 To do that, you’ll need GAP (Guaranteed Asset Protection) insurance.
 But the GAP policies they offer could be expensive and may not be as comprehensive as you’d hope.
 It’s worth checking online for other GAP insurance quotes.

 Do you need paintwork protection?
 Again, it’s tempting to think your pride and joy needs it, but will you get the best value buying it from the dealer?

 Make sure you get your offer in writing, including any extras you might have chosen, the deposit, number of monthly payments, how much any charges are, discounts (if there are any) and what the APR is on the loan.

 The dealer may be reluctant to do this, but insist.
 It’s the only way you can compare like for like when you visit another showroom and see if they can match or beat the deal on the same car, or a rival model.